DrewNaylor/UXL-Launcher/README.md

 # What is UXL Launcher?

-UXL Launcher (Unified eXecutable Launcher) is the successor to "Drew's App Launcher," and the first stable release will be version 3.0 to show the relationship between Drew's App Launcher (last official release is 2.8.x) and UXL Launcher (first official release was 3.0.)
+UXL Launcher (Unified eXecutable Launcher) is the successor to "Drew's App Launcher," and the first stable release was version 3.0 to show the relationship between Drew's App Launcher (last official release is 2.8.x) and UXL Launcher (first official release was 3.0.)

 UXL Launcher allows the user to launch Microsoft Office apps from one place instead of just using a folder with shortcuts to the apps.